Frequently Asked Questions for Adult Students

 How do I apply for financial aid?

 Complete the Free Application for Federal Student Aid (FAFSA) for the appropriate academic year.
 Include our school code: 003033.
-After admitted to the College, your FAFSA will be processed.
+After admitted to the University, your FAFSA will be processed.
 You will receive a financial aid award letter detailing your eligibility.

 To find more information on payment options, our tuition deferment program, and scholarships such as our Transfer Scholarship, Phi Theta Kappa Scholarship, and Adult Scholarship, please visit the Office of Student Administrative Services or call 513.244.4418, or 800-654.9314 ext 4418.